Radix Labs Design System

 To truly ensure that these ground rules would propagate into our designs, I presented design tokens as a potential approach for our team to follow.
 Design tokens address and mitigate issues like inconsistency in UIs as products scale.
 Not only that, but they also lay the groundwork to support theming, dark mode, and future updates.

-I started first by breaking down the structures of industry-established design tokens from Shopify, Atlassian, and Salesforce.
+I started first with examples- by breaking down the structures of industry-established design tokens from Shopify, Atlassian, and Salesforce.

 By studying these design token taxonomies, I was able to identify which parts of their structures were applicable to Radix’s design tokens, and created the first iteration of our token structure: